 - In the many-to-one deployment scenario, the SP deploys one cloud gateway that works with several tenants.
 Data flows for different tenants are securely fenced off on the cloud gateway, which eliminates the risk of data interference and interception.

-- In the one-to-many and many-to-many scenario, the SP deploys several cloud gateways that work with one or several tenants.
+- In the one-to-many and many-to-many scenarios, the SP deploys several cloud gateways that work with one or several tenants.
 Several cloud gateways can be used for scalability purposes if the amount of traffic going between the SP side and tenants’ side is significant.